 You can view the relevant part of the hangout below:

 Title Tag Best practices

-A summary of best practices are as follows:
+A summary of best practices is as follows:

 - Keep your title tag length under 600 pixels, which is around 70 characters